Mystler/edbgs-map/README.md

 ## Setup

-In order to use Valkey for caching, enable it before building by creating a file called `.env.local` and put in the line:
+In order to use Valkey for caching, make sure Valkey is installed and enable it before building by creating a file called `.env.local` and putting in the line:

 ```
 VITE_USE_VALKEY=true